Giancarlo Stanton Preview, Player Props: Yankees vs. Red Sox

 Published: Sep.
 11, 2023 at 5:27 AM EDT|Updated: 1 hour ago

-The New York Yankees, including Giancarlo Stanton and his .500 slugging percentage over his past 10 games, battle starter Kutter Crawford and the Boston Red Sox at Fenway Park, Monday at 7:10 PM ET.
+The New York Yankees, including Giancarlo Stanton and his .500 slugging percentage over his past 10 games, take on starter Nick Pivetta and the Boston Red Sox at Fenway Park, Tuesday at 1:35 PM ET.

-In his previous game, he notched a home run while going 1-for-3 against the Brewers.

 Giancarlo Stanton Game Info & Props vs. the Red Sox